 A Guide to Accepting Your Imperfect House

 If you are the sort of person that believes that everything in life has something to teach us, then truly, our homes are fodder for a lot of growth.
 How do you accept a perfectly imperfect home?
-Whether you have been laboring with a "fixer-upper," or have the type of home typically referred to in housing listings as "move-in condition," there is nearly always something that drives us crazy.
+Whether you have been laboring with a "fixer-upper," or have the type of home typically referred to in housing listings as "move-in condition," there is nearly always something that drives you crazy.

 For example, I have high hedges around my house.
 I love the privacy they afford since I live on a busy corner.
 However, I'm allergic to the leaves so have to be well-covered during the four or so hours it takes to trim them – no matter how hot it gets.